December 31, 2022 is rapidly approaching and we would like to bring to your

 The following are some important items to consider:

-Investment Loss Positions and Appreciated Assets Consider the sale of Investment Loss Positions by 12/31/21.
+Investment Loss Positions and Appreciated Assets: Consider the sale of Investment Loss Positions and/or Investment Gain Positions by 12/31/22.

 Real Estate Taxes and State and Local Income Tax deduction is capped at $10,000.
 All are deductible in New York State.